 Nails are trimmed in honor of Pesach. [because they cannot be trimmed on Chol Hamoed.]
-Ideally, they should be trimmed before midday.

-On Erev Pesach, one should not donate blood or undergo any procedures or tests involving blood loss.
+On Erev Shabbat, one should not donate blood or undergo any procedures or tests involving blood loss.
 [This does not apply in cases of great need, and certainly not when it is Pikuach Nefesh.]

-← BIUR CHAMETZ (MON MORNING - 22/4/23)
+W BIUR CHAMETZ (FRI MORNING)